tsmoreau/popcycle0.0.1/replit.md

 ## Business Operations Architecture

-The PWA serves as the complete business management system with three integrated operational views of the same MongoDB data:
+The PWA serves as the complete business management system with five integrated dashboard views of the same MongoDB data:

 ### Partner Management (CRM)
 Built into PWA dashboard using `orgs` collection with lead pipeline tracking, communication logs, and contract management.
 Google Workspace integration for automated correspondence.